Family breaks in Swansea Bay, Mumbles & Gower

 Margam Park, Neath Port Talbot

 A few miles east of Swansea is the 850-acre Margam Country Park estate, home to the largest deer herd in the UK and a relatively recent addition to the George family itinerary.
-Go Ape at Margam Country Park is a tree top adventure with zip wires and swings that will really get the adrenalin coursing through your veins.

 Of course, with all this energetic activity adequate refuelling is a necessity.
 While we all know that a balanced diet rich with plenty of fruit and vegetables is desirable, no visit to Swansea is complete until you’ve tasted the unmistakably salty vanilla ice cream served at Joe’s.
 The recipe hasn’t changed since Joe Cascarini first opened for business in 1922.
 I’m all for progress, as long as some things never, ever change.